Varying-Vagrant-Vagrants/custom-site-template-develop/README.md

 ./bin/develop_git
 ```

-Running this command will convert am svn based checkout to git and will require some time to run.
+Running this command will convert an svn based checkout to git and will require some time to run.

 ## Configuration